-The EcoSchools program considers the environmental management and education in schools.
+The EcoSchools program considers environmental management and education in schools.
 School boards designed this program to incorporate environmentally friendly actions within the school setting.
 A full outline of this program is available at www.ontarioecoschools.org

-For the 2012-2013 school year, a total of 16 Oakville schools were certified, down slightly from 2011.
-A total of 7 schools achieved Gold status and 9 achieved Silver.
-The decrease is likely due to a number of issues related to educational employment issues in 2012/2013 and changes to the EcoSchool certification criteria
+For the 2013-2014 school year, a total of 20 Oakville schools were certified, up slightly from 2012.
+A total of 11 schools achieved Gold status and 8 achieved Silver.

-Figure 26: Oakville EcoSchools

-Source: Halton District School Board and Halton Catholic

-District School Board
+Figure 26: Oakville EcoSchools Source: Halton District School Board and Halton Catholic District School Board

-Individual schools continue to make efforts and these are celebrated each year at the EcoSchool celebrations which are held in October and hosted by Halton Region.
-This event recognizes the achievements of Halton's schools as many positive changes have been realized through the EcoSchool program.
+Individual schools continue to make efforts and these are acknowledged each year at the EcoSchool celebrations which are held in October and hosted by Halton Region.
+This event recognizes the achievements of Halton's schools, as many positive changes have been realized through the EcoSchool program.